ruppert92/root-coding-problem/README.md

 ## Running the unit tests
-To run the unit tests, navigate to the tests directory and run the following command.
+To run the unit tests, navigate to the main directory and run the following command.

-python3 -m unittest averageSpeedReportTests.py
+python3 -m unittest tests/averageSpeedReportTests.py

 That should show that 7 test were run with an OK result